Mangoman3/Assessment/README.md

 https://github.com/Mangoman3/Assessment.git

 # Notes:
-- Project needs more work on test coverage as currently is very low
 - learnt SwiftUI and Combine for this assessment, seems amazing
+- Counlt work on test cases

 Thank you